 A long time!
 With easy proper care and maintenance, your perfect Christmas tree should last up to 15 years or even longer…even if it is a prelit tree.
 Just storing your tree correctly, replacing burned out bulbs, and more will ensure you and your family will be rocking around your perfect tree for years and years to come.

-The price of your christmas tree will vary depending on a number of factors, if it’s unlit or prelit, if it’s slim or full, and more; however, at Prairie Gardens you’ll find one of the biggest selections around (over 200 styles!) with a range of prices to fit every budget.
-If you need help finding one to fit your budget and home perfectly, just grab a PG Tree Expert.
+The price of your Christmas tree will vary depending on a number of factors: if it’s unlit or prelit, if it’s slim or full, and more.
+Luckily, at Prairie Gardens & Jeffrey Alans you’ll find one of the biggest selections around (over 100 styles!) with a range of prices to fit every budget.
+If you need help finding one to fit your budget and home perfectly, just grab a PG or JA Tree Expert.
 They’re always on hand to help.

 I WANT A PRELIT TREE…BUT WON’T THE LIGHTS GO BAD?

-Replace Burned Out Bulbs As They Happen: When a whole strand of lights go out, the bulbs are usually the culprit, not the strand.
+- Replace Burned Out Bulbs As They Happen: When a whole strand of lights go out, the bulbs are usually the culprit, not the strand.
 When individual bulbs burn out, the rest of the bulbs in the strand begin to work harder by taking on all the extra voltage.
-Eventually this will cause all the bulbs on the strand to burn out.
-Avoid this by simply replacing bulbs as they burn out.
+Eventually, this will cause all the bulbs on the strand to burn out.
+Avoid the whole strand going out by replacing bulbs as they burn out.

 - Use the Right Bulbs: When replacing Bulbs, use the right voltage.
 You can find the correct voltage on the tag that is attached to the plug of your tree’s light strand.

-Checking the Fuse: With most lights, it is rare you’ll ever have to replace the fuse.
+- Checking the Fuse: With most lights, it is rare you’ll ever have to replace the fuse.
 However, large bulbs, like C7’s, C9’s, G40’s etc, the fuse is the first thing you should check.
 If all the lights are out, the fuse is generally the culprit.
+Click here for a video tutorial on how to change your string lights fuse.

 - Loose or missing wires: Sometimes a bulb’s wire may just be missing or pushed to the side.
 When this happens, the bulb will not light since the wires carry the connection.
 You may just need to straighten the wire, or in the case the wire is missing, replace the bulb.
-Finding this bulb is the tricky part, but it’s easy with our Light Keeper Pro tool, available at Prairie Gardens.
-Learn how to use it to troubleshoot many kinds of light issues with the video tutorial below:
+Finding this bulb is the tricky part, but it’s easy with our Light Keeper Pro tool, available at Prairie Gardens & Jeffrey Alans.
+Click here to view a video tutorial on how to use the Light Keeper Pro tool.

 WHAT IF I HAVE AN ISSUE I DO NOT KNOW HOW TO FIX MYSELF?